-South East Plan; A Clear Vision for the South East 2006

-The plan outlines how the region will go about responding to challenges facing the area including housing, economy, transport and the conservation of the environment Objectives, Economy Targets & Develop strong economic networks and business clusters especially in urban areas.
-Indicators Provide a good range of employment sites and give priority to improved skills training.
+South East Plan; A Clear Vision for the South East 2006 nes how the region will go about responding to challenges facing the area including housing, economy, transport and tion of the environment Objectives, Targets & Indicators Economy Develop strong economic networks and business clusters especially in urban areas.
+Provide a good range of employment sites and give priority to improved skills training.
 Housing Providing at least 60% of new housing on brownfield sites.
 Substantially increase thee supply of affordable housing.
 Increase housing to density to an average 40 dwellings per hectare.
 Create more small scale affordable housing in rural areas.
-Transport and Communications Managing transport systems to exploit existing capacity combined with an increased investment in public transport, cycling and pedestrian areas.
+Increase to exploit existing capacity combined with an increased investment in public transport, cycling and pedestrian areas.
 Improving access to international and regional gateways.
 Investment in communications technology to increase access to goods and services without the physical need to travel.

 Accept major future role for road freight but encourage railways to increase share.
 Natural Resource Management Improve management of water resources and quality including greater water efficiency and development of new reservoirs.
 Decrease the risk of flooding including the use of Sustainable Drainage Systems.
 Protect ancient woodlands and ensure better management and expansion of key wildlife habitats.
 Improve air quality and noise reduction.
-Improve air quality and noise reduction.
 Expand the use of renewable energy - setting a target for developers that at least of 10% of new developments energy needs are met by renewables.
 Promote higher energy efficiency.
 Waste and Minerals Reduce growth in waste generated.
-Minimise reliance on landfill through recycling and composting.
+Minimise reliance on landfill through recycling and compositing.
 Provide increased facilities for recycling and recovery.
 Reduce waste exported from London for disposal in the South East.
 Promote use of sustainable construction techniques and recycled aggregates.
-Countryside and Urban Management

-Protective measures and better management of countryside to improve access, renew landscape and increase biodiversity.
+Countryside and Urban Management Protective measures and better management of countryside to improve access, renew landscape and increase biodiversity.
 Better management to improve access and landscape variety in the urban rural fringe.
 Town Centres Discourage development of large scale out of town shopping centres and retail sites.
 Exploit existing development to maximise attractive, accessible and vibrant town centres.
 Tourism and related Sport and Recreation Promote diversification of economy and tourism.
 Clearer guidelines for planning major tourist attractions and accommodation.
 Deprivation and Social Inclusion Promote health provision closer to home and increase mixed use provision so formal education and health sit close to community facilities.
-Require good access to all large public facilities Objectives, Targets & Indicators The objective of the plan is to sustain the quality of life for the region whilst remaining economically successful and promoting the area as an attractive place to live corresponds to the sustainable approach the region will take in implementing the plan.
+Require good access to all large public facilities

+Objectives, The objective of the plan is to sustain the quality of life for the region whilst remaining economically successful and Targets & promoting the area as an attractive place to live corresponds to the sustainable approach the region will take in Indicators implementing the plan.